azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 3. **Variable Multiple Outputs**: Use `multiple_output = true` when you need a variable-length list where the LLM determines how many outputs to generate based on the content and context.

+!!! info "Learn More About Multiplicity"
+    For a comprehensive guide on output multiplicity, input multiplicity, and the philosophy behind how Pipelex handles single items versus collections, see [Understanding Multiplicity](../understanding-multiplicity.md).

 ## Examples

 ### Simple Text Generation Example